2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Notes.md

 		4.	**If you want to check whether a boolean is False, you can use the NOT operator**

 +	Truth Value Testing
-If we use a non-boolean object as a condition in an if statement in place of the boolean expression, Python will check for its truth value and use that to decide whether or not to run the indented code.
-By default, the truth value of an object in Python is considered True unless specified as False in the documentation.
+	+	If we use a non-boolean object as a condition in an if statement in place of the boolean expression, Python will check for its truth value and use that to decide whether or not to run the indented code
+	+	By default, the truth value of an object in Python is considered True unless specified as False in the documentation

-5. Constants that are defined to be false:
+		+	Constants that are defined to be false:

-   None and False
+			**None and False**
-   Zero of any numeric type : 0, 0.0, 0j, decimal(0), fraction(0,1)
+			**Zero of any numeric type : 0, 0.0, 0j, decimal(0), fraction(0,1)**
-   Empty sequences and collections : '"", {},(),[], set(0), range(0)
+			**Empty sequences and collections : '"", {},(),[], set(0), range(0)**

 Loops: FOR, WHILE
 -----------------